Motorway Services Online

 OK Diner is now one of the UK's largest chain of diners, and it remains loyal to its American roots with a menu of burgers, milkshakes, breakfasts and bagels.
 Most branches use chrome-effect fixtures to create a retro American theme.

-OK Diner rose to prominence in the late 1990s, an era where the roadside was dominated by Little Chef.
+OK Diner was launched by two former Forte roadside directors in 1995, an era where the roadside was dominated by Forte's Little Chef.
 By keeping their estate more manageable, OK Diner has managed to avoid the downfall that its bigger rival experienced, yet OK Diner has enough branches to keep it recognisable for regular road users, putting it in a better position than smaller chains.

-Although a few of OK Diner's branches are positioned at a designated service area, they generally maintain that they are not the service area itself, and that people who are just looking for toilets should head to the petrol station instead.
+Although a few of OK Diner's branches are positioned at designated service areas, they generally maintain that they are not the service area itself, and that people who are just looking for toilets should head to the petrol station instead.

 Locations